Importing your sales data into WISK is the first step towards calculating your menu item costs and seeing your variance.

 2. Direct API to pull sales data in real-time

 Manual Sales Upload

 If your POS isn't on our list of integrations, you can manually upload your sales into WISK while we pursue the integration.

-Note: If your POS provider is not able to integrate with WISK through the methods outlined in the “Integrating your POS'' section, please send a copy of your sales/product mix in XLS or CSV format to email@example.com.
+Note: If your POS provider isn't able to integrate with WISK through the methods outlined above, please send a copy of your sales/product mix in XLS or CSV format to [email protected].
 We may be able to configure your sales file so you can upload it directly instead of transferring the data into our upload template.

 When you import your sales data, it creates a POS Item in your venue for each item sold.
-For example, if you sold an item in your POS called “Grey Goose Single”, there would be a corresponding item created in WISK.
+For example, if you sell an items in your POS called “Grey Goose Single”, and "Margherita Pizza" there are corresponding items created in WISK.
 To view these POS Items on the WISK Web Portal:

 Click “Sales on the left-hand menu bar